KamilLelonek/yaml-elixir/README.md

     Application.ensure_all_started(:yaml_elixir)

-After that, you will be able to use `yaml-elixir` in your `mix` tasks.
+After that, you will be able to use `:yaml-elixir` in your `mix` tasks.

 ## Contribution